 A runtime error can be caused by poor programming practices.
 If the engineer loads his software with memory leaks, it can cause a runtime error.
 If software patches are available, they can be installed to fix this problem.
 However, if no patches are available, there is no way to fix this problem since it lies in the software.

-If there is a program running on your computer that are poorly, it can affect other programs.
-In a Windows environment many things are shared, and if a rogue application steps into your arena there is a possibility for a runtime error to occur.
+If there is a program running poorly on your computer, it can affect other programs.
+In a Windows environment, many things are shared, and if a rogue application steps into your arena, there is a possibility for a runtime error to occur.
 In this case, you can shut down all other applications and then see if your software still has a runtime error.

 Aging or damaged hardware

-To a large degree software depends on the workability of peripherals in your computer.
-If you have an older computer, your hard drives are older than two years, you have recently had an electrical storm, of if your air cooling unit is out, degradation in service can occur.
+To a large degree, software depends on the workability of peripherals in your computer.
+If you have an older computer, your hard drive is older than two years, you have recently had an electrical storm, of if the cooling fan is not working, degradation in service can occur.
 Any of these events can cause your software to throw a runtime error.

 Virus or other malware

 Viruses and other malware can run in the background undetected and can cause a lot of damage.
 They are not the leading cause of a runtime error, but can still lead to one.
 It's imperative that you scan your system with some type of antivirus software daily.

 These are only a few of the causes for runtime errors, but a rule of thumb is this: for new software that was recently installed, it could be the software itself.
 For software that was running properly for some time, it might be your hardware.
 In this case, check your hardware and scan for viruses.